sbleru/konva-playground/README.md

-# Warikan Netflix App
+# konva-playground

-This is warikan-netflix monorepo app.
+This is konva-playground monorepo app.

 ## What's inside?